hongyusu/hongyusu.github.io/_posts/2016-01-15-web-api-with-amazon.md

 # Computing with GPU

-This section is mainly about running _neural style_ algorithm on GPU cluster.
-As mentioned already, running this algorithm on standard CPU cluster is pretty pretty slow in which rendering an image ofter takes about **0.5** hours.
-As this is a deep learning algorithm and we would like to use GPU to naturally make it faster.
+This section is mainly about running the deep learning algorithm _neural style_ on Amazon GPU cluster.
+As mentioned already, running this algorithm on traditional CPU cluster is pretty pretty slow in which rendering an arbitrary image ofter takes about **0.5** hours.
+As this is a deep learning algorithm, naturally we would like to use GPU to make it faster.

 As long as you have a desktop/laptop, you have a CPU, but the thing is that not everyboday have a GPU.
 It seems to me that we have two options:

 1. Purchase your own GPU and make a GPU cluster.
 1. Use cloud computing services e.g., Amazon EC2.

 I don't have the money to buy my own GPU cluster.
 Therefore, I will be using Amazon EC2 GPU computing services.
-The cost of computing is roughly **0.7** per hour.
+The cost of computing is roughly **0.7 euro** per hour.

 ## Installation